pduran5/CCNA/marp/CCNA2v7 Module 2 Switching Concepts.md

 # The Switch Learn and Forward Method

-1. **Learn – Examines Source Address**
+1️⃣ **Learn – Examines Source Address**
-   - Adds the source MAC if not in table
+   - ✍🏻 Adds the source MAC if not in table
-   - Resets the time out setting back to 5 minutes if source is in the table
+   - 🕐 Resets the time out setting back to 5 minutes if source is in the table

-2. **Forward – Examines Destination Address**
+2️⃣ **Forward – Examines Destination Address**
-   - If the destination MAC is in the MAC address table it is forwarded out the specified port.
+   - 🤔 Destination MAC in MAC address table? ➡️ forward out the specified port
-   - If a destination MAC is not in the table, it is flooded out all interfaces except the one it was received.
+   - 🤔 Destination MAC is not in the table? ➡️ flooded out all interfaces except the one it was received.

 ---